aizzi/aizzi.github.io/_tutorials/k8s_tutorial.md

 > I create a namespace for testing with `kubectl create ns k8s_tutorial`.
 They I will follow the official tutorial in this namespace (by adding `-n k8s_tutorial` to the commands).
 Once I've finished (or before to shutdown), I just issue a `kubectl delete ns k8s_tutorial` and I'm done.

-> A side effect of this is that details about running pods and similar information will not be consistent across this tutorial.
+> A side effect of this is that details about running pods and similar information will not be consistent across this tutorial, since I'm running it across multiple days.
 I'm sorry for that.
 I will try to fix the issue in the future.

 > In order to facilitate my explorative tests splitting them over multiple days, I created a `start_k8s_tutorial.sh` and `stop_k8s_tutorial.sh` scripts which you can find details at the end of this tutorial.